 AliExpress Affiliate Program

 AliExpress has an affiliate program and anyone can join it.
 Its self-hosted program, AliExpress Portals, uses proprietary affiliate tracking software.
 It also has offers on affiliate networks including FlexOffers and CJ Affiliate.
-Let’s review the benefits, drawbacks, commission rate, cookie length, and details of the program.
+Let’s review the benefits, drawbacks, commission rate, cookie duration, and details of the program.